Milo Ventimiglia

-Milo Anthony Ventimiglia (/ˌvɛntɪˈmiːljə/ VEN-tih-MEEL-yə; born July 8, 1977) is an American actor.
-Making his screen acting debut on The Fresh Prince of Bel-Air in 1995, he portrayed the lead role on the short-lived series Opposite Sex in 2000 before landing his breakthrough role in Gilmore Girls (2001–2007).
+Milo Anthony Ventimiglia (/ˌvɛntɪˈmiːljə/ VEN-tim-EEL-yə; born July 8, 1977) is an American actor.
+Making his screen acting debut on The Fresh Prince of Bel-Air in 1995, he portrayed the lead role on the short-lived series Opposite Sex in 2000 before landing his breakthrough role as Jess Mariano in Gilmore Girls (2001–2006).

 Ventimiglia starred as Peter Petrelli in the superhero series Heroes (2006–2010).
 After appearing in main roles in the series Mob City (2013), Chosen (2013), and The Whispers (2015), he starred as Jack Pearson on This Is Us (2016–2022), for which he has received three nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
 He also starred in the drama series The Company You Keep (2023).

 In film, Ventimiglia made his breakthrough as Rocky Balboa's son in the sixth installment of the Rocky series, Rocky Balboa (2006), and reprised his role in the eighth installment Creed II (2018).
 He has also appeared in Pathology (2008), That's My Boy (2012), Kiss of the Damned (2013), Grace of Monaco (2014), Devil's Gate (2017), and The Art of Racing in the Rain (2019).

-Early life
+Early life and education

 Milo Anthony Ventimiglia was born on July 8, 1977, in Anaheim, California, the youngest child of Carol and Peter Ventimiglia, the latter being a Vietnam War veteran.
 He has two sisters.
 Ventimiglia is of Sicilian descent through his father, and of English and Scottish descent through his mother.
 He has a self-described "crooked mouth," having been born with damaged facial nerves causing the left side of his mouth to remain immobile – much like actor Sylvester Stallone, with whom he worked in Rocky Balboa.

 Ventimiglia attended El Modena High School in Orange, California, where he competed in wrestling, acted in drama productions and served as student government president.
 He graduated in 1995.
-At eighteen, Ventimiglia studied at the American Conservatory Theater for their summer program, subsequently attending the University of California, Los Angeles as a theatre major.
+At 18, Ventimiglia studied at the American Conservatory Theater for their summer program, subsequently attending the University of California, Los Angeles as a theatre major.